Commuters in the US have turned to Google Maps-assisted bike and scooter rides. Meanwhile, we hardly have any protected bike lanes

 This toll-free highway cuts time from Bicutan to Taytay (and vice versa) from one hour to just 30 minutes.
 The bike lanes it has, which were designed to function as an elevated dike against flooding, is meant to ease traffic and encourage people to use non-polluting bicycles.

 Stretching from Dona Julia Vargas Avenue to Ortigas Avenue, this protected bike lane comes as a great addition to the streets of the crowded business since its bike lanes (which have been around for a while now) tend to be hogged by motorists.
 The addition of permanent structures should solve that problem.

 Baywalk, Roxas Boulevard

-This bike lane along Manila Bay comes with a perk: Anyone with a valid identification card could borrow a bicycle from the bike shelter setup near the Rajah Sulayman Park.
+This bike lane along Manila Bay comes with a perk: Anyone with a valid ID could borrow a bicycle from the bike shelter setup near the Rajah Sulayman Park.
 This service is free.
 Bikes can also be left in the said bike shelter.

 Bonifacio Global City, Taguig City

 BGC’s bike lane is found along 2nd Avenue, 11th Avenue, 28th Street, 30th Street, 31st Street, and Rizal Drive.
 Bike racks are found around the area so there’s no need to worry about where to leave your bike.